 As I began to look closely at the industry I wanted to rejoin, I found that middle aged women are decidedly absent and that's interesting because middle-aged men still have at least twenty, if not thirty years of their career ahead of them in the industry, as my Acting Your Age Campaign research data shows

-In the last 21 years of BAFTA leading TV actress awards the average age of nominees has trended down from age 52 to age 32.
+In the last 21 years of BAFTA leading TV actress awards the average age of female nominees has trended down from age 52 to age 32.

 However for male actors during the same time frame the average age of nominess has fallen from age 48 to age 45.